-Wealth planner Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes
+Wealth manager Humble Lukanga’s mission: ‘Generational freedom’ for Black athletes

 Not long ago, a pastor from an athlete’s hometown asked for $200,000 because the church needed a new roof.
 A different client’s uncle requested help paying his rent.
 Within every pro athlete’s orbit, Lukanga says, are hopeful entrepreneurs — and frequent pressure to fund projects and give back.

-“There's a pressure that comes with being the African American success story,” he says.
-“You are some community's pride and joy.
+“There’s a pressure that comes with being the African-American success story,” he says.
+“You are some community’s pride and joy.
 And that community has protected you.
-That community has given you free haircuts when you couldn't afford it.
+That community has given you free haircuts when you couldn’t afford it.
 That community has sponsored your football teams, your basketball team.”

 Then again, even eight-figure salaries have limits.
 Years ago, when Allen Iverson squandered $150 million in career earnings, it was largely because he was bankrolling the living expenses of more than a dozen friends and relatives.